Healthy Aging: Evidence-Based Supplement Guide

 Disclosure: We earn commissions on purchases made through our links.
 This never influences our scores.
 Editorial policy

-The longevity supplement market is booming, and the underlying biology is real, mitochondrial dysfunction, chronic inflammation, and structural protein loss are well-documented drivers of aging.
-Whether supplementation can meaningfully slow these processes is a more complicated question.
+The longevity supplement market is booming, and the underlying biology is real: failing mitochondria, chronic inflammation, and the slow loss of structural proteins are well-documented drivers of aging.
+Whether a supplement can meaningfully slow any of them is the harder question.

 What the evidence actually supports